Men Go to Battle: Release

 The film had its world premiere at the Tribeca Film Festival on April 17, 2015.
 Shortly after, it was announced that Film Movement had acquired U.S distribution rights to the film.

 Reception

 Men Go To Battle received overall positive reviews from critics and has a “Fresh” score of 69% on Rotten Tomatoes based on 26 reviews.

+Writing for RogerEbert.com, critic Godfrey Cheshire gave the film a negative review, noting that despite its American Civil War setting, the film lacked dramatic impact and historical authenticity.
+Cheshire described it as "Mumblecore Civil War," critiquing its minimalist narrative, contemporary-sounding dialogue, and underwhelming period atmosphere.
+He argued that the film’s naturalistic aesthetic failed to convincingly portray the era or the realities of war, stating, "War is not hell in Men Go to Battle.
+It’s barely anything."
+He also cited issues with the acting and period detail, asserting that the script and performances lacked the skill needed to effectively represent the time period.
+Overall, Cheshire concluded that the film squandered the rich thematic and historical potential of its setting.